Bilateral Stroke: Understanding Stroke on Both Sides of the Brain

 Stopping the Stroke

-When ischemic stroke is involved (the type caused by a blood clot), doctors can often resolve it with clot-busting drugs like aspirin or tPA.
+When ischemic stroke is involved (the type caused by a blood clot), doctors can resolve it with clot-busting drugs like aspirin or tPA (when early intervention is possible).
 When drugs are not sufficient (especially if too much time has passed since the onset of the stroke), doctors may use surgery to remove the clot in the brain.

 Rehabilitating the Brain

 Once the stroke has been treated and blood flow is restored in the brain, there is good news and bad news.
-The bad news is that brain damage is irreversible and the brain cells that died during the stroke cannot come back.
-The good news is that the brain is resilient and possesses the ability to rewire itself and bounce back from injury.
-This process is called neuroplasticity.
+The bad news is that brain damage is irreversible, and the brain cells that died during the stroke cannot come back.
+The good news is that the brain is resilient and other neurons can adapt and make connections to take over functions of the lost cells.
+This rewiring process is called neuroplasticity.

 Neuroplasticity allows new areas of the brain to take on lost function.
-For instance, if speech has become impaired after a bilateral stroke, new areas of the brain can take on the function of speech.
-However, the process requires hard work from the survivor to occur, which is emphasized during rehabilitation.
+For instance, if speech has become impaired after a bilateral stroke, new areas of the brain can learn to control speech.
+However, this process requires hard work from the survivor, which is facilitated during rehabilitation.

 What Side Effects Can Occur After Bilateral Stroke?

-At the beginning of rehabilitation, your medical team will work to diagnose any post-stroke side effects that have occurred.
+At the beginning of rehabilitation, your medical team will work to diagnose any post-stroke side effects you are experiencing.

-Your neurologist is a great resource for learning more about the potential side effects of your stroke.
+Your neurologist is a great resource for understanding the effects of your stroke.
 They can provide information about which areas of the brain were affected by stroke.
-This has strong implications for the after math that follows, because each area of the brain controls different functions.
+This is helpful in understanding your symptoms since each area of the brain controls different functions.

-For instance, if the left hemisphere was affected, it’s possible that the person may struggle with language difficulties.
+For instance, if the left hemisphere is affected, a person may struggle with language difficulties.
 This is because the language center of the brain resides predominantly in the left hemisphere.

 Because a bilateral stroke affects both sides of the brain, there is a wide diversity of side effects that may occur, such as: